MusGamezYT/XtraMath-AutoSolver/README.md

-# Xtramath auto solver
+# XtraSolver
 This is made to help children to complete xtramath and be very happy

 Website: https://musgamezyt.github.io/XtraMath-AutoSolver/

-# Xtramath Auto Solver – Installation Guide
+# XtraSolver – Installation Guide

 > **Important:** Use this very secretly if you are in school!